- Acetaminophen vs. ibuprofen for pain quick comparison of differences

 Ibuprofen belongs to a class of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
 Other members of this class include aspirin, naproxen (Aleve), indomethacin (Indocin), and nabumetone (Relafen), among others.
 These drugs are used for the management of mild to moderate pain, fever, and inflammation.
 Ibuprofen blocks the enzyme that makes prostaglandins (cyclooxygenase), resulting in lower levels of prostaglandins.
 As a consequence, inflammation, pain and fever are reduced.

-Ibuprofen is used for the treatment of mild to moderate pain, inflammation and fever caused by many and diverse diseases.
-It is used for treating menstrual cramps (dysmenorrhea), osteoarthritis, rheumatoid arthritis, and juvenile idiopathic arthritis.
+Ibuprofen is used for the treatment of mild to moderate pain, inflammation, and fever caused by many and diverse diseases, including;

 What are the side effects of acetaminophen vs. ibuprofen?